Construction Accident

 Amounts of Damage Awards

-There is a wide range of settlement awards you may receive in a successful lawsuit, from the thousands to millions of dollars.
+There is a wide range of settlement awards you may receive in a successful lawsuit, from thousands to millions of dollars.
 The amount awarded would depend on the individual situation and the factors involved, such as:

 • The severity of the injuries and whether they will be permanent and require long-term care